YitingLiu97/portfolio-2020/_posts/2020-11-28-Moods-Journal.md

 ![https://github.com/YitingLiu97/moods/raw/master/assets/pinterestInspo.png](https://github.com/YitingLiu97/moods/raw/master/assets/pinterestInspo.png)

 # **Steps of creation**

-- **recommended by Max Bittker**
-1. make things in photoshop- constrains of how you make the thing
+1. make things in photoshop - constrains of how you make the thing
 2. build the make and save part of the interface
 3. ability to view all and save

+*recommended by Max Bittker*

 ## **What is your app for?**